 Roll over a blue bar to view more details.

 = State Average

 Experts believe that the threshold in which energy is affordable is 6 percent of the household’s income.
-However, in many cases, energy costs make up much more than 6 percent, particularly among low income households.
-In fact, in the lowest income group, those who are at 50 percent of the poverty line, pay more than 30 percent of their total household income toward energy costs.
+However, in many households, energy costs make up much more than 6 percent, particularly among low income households.
+In fact, in the lowest income group, those who are at 50 percent of the poverty line, pay 30 percent or more of their total household income toward energy costs.

-According to the latest U.S. Census data in 2015, more than 288,000 households in North Carolina live at 50 percent of the poverty line, and face energy burdens of 35% or more.
-Another 371,000 households in North Carolina live at 50% to 100% of the poverty line and face a 19% energy burden.
-This means that more than 650,000 households in North Carolina approximately 20% or more of their household income on energy costs, significantly above the affordable energy threshold of 6%.
+According to the latest U.S. Census data, more than 400,000 households in North and South Carolina live at 50% of the poverty line, and face average energy burdens of 30% (NC) and 37% (SC).
+Another 509,000 households in North and South Carolina live at 50% to 100% of the poverty line and face 16% (NC) and 20% (SC) average energy burdens.
+This means that more than 909,000 households in the Carolinas spend at least an average of 16% of their household income on energy costs, significantly above the affordable energy threshold of 6%.